kasdar23/jdi-light/source/includes/_documentation.md

 __Dropdown representation__

-JDI Light provides a __Droplist__ class which can be used for dropdown representation as a type of web element.

-Locator simple annotations from *com.epam.jdi.light.elements.pageobjects.annotations.simple* can be used together with dropdown elements.

 ```java
 public Droplist colors;
 @CSS("#colors") public Droplist colors;
 public Droplist colors = dropdown("#colors");
 public Droplist colors = $d("#colors");

 @Test
 public void colorsTest() {